AI Tools10 min read

 E — Examples

 Paste a sample output, a competitor's format, or a previous document you liked.
 ChatGPT pattern-matches well.
-Showing beats explaining.
+Showing beats explaining every time.

 D — Directives